motionbug/terraform-provider-jamfplatform/docs/index.md

 ### Required

-- `base_url` (String) The Jamf Platform base URL to use (e.g., https://us.apigw.jamf.com or https://us.stage.apigw.jamfnebula.com).
+- `base_url` (String) The Jamf Platform base URL to use (e.g., https://us.apigw.jamf.com for production US region or https://us.stage.apigw.jamfnebula.com for internal staging US region).
 Can also be set via the JAMFPLATFORM_BASE_URL environment variable.
 - `client_id` (String, Sensitive) OAuth client ID for Jamf Platform API.
 Can also be set via the JAMFPLATFORM_CLIENT_ID environment variable.
 - `client_secret` (String, Sensitive) OAuth client secret for Jamf Platform API.
 Can also be set via the JAMFPLATFORM_CLIENT_SECRET environment variable.